Bobby Bains, Life Coach & Counseling

-I am married with two beautiful children, ages 5 and 9.
+I am married with two beautiful children, ages 6 and 10.
 My wife and I have a great relationship that is both healthy and steady.
-I am a certified Life Coach who helps others regain happiness back into their lives.
+I am a professional Counselor & Life Coach who helps others regain happiness back into their lives.

-My education stems out from Simon Fraser University, where I obtained a Bachelor’s degree in Health Sciences and from Erickson College, where I obtained my Life Coaching certificate.
-The SFU program draws upon the biological, social, behavioural, and policy sciences, and focuses on the determinants of health, health promotion, disease prevention, health care systems, health policy, and health technology.
+My education stems out from Simon Fraser University, primary focus being in Psychology & in Health Sciences and from Erickson College, where I obtained my Life Coaching certificate.
+The SFU program draws upon the psychological, social, behavioural, and policy sciences, and focuses on the determinants of health, health promotion, mental health, health care systems, health policy, and health technology.

 For activities, I enjoy working out at the gym and going for long walks.
 My good physical health is complimented by a healthy nutritional diet which allows me to stay fit.
 Life has its challenges, but my mind stays positive and well balanced.
 I genuinely enjoy living every day and just being myself.